-Now we come to a brief period, when we have lots of names, few dates and fewer facts, which terminated during World War I. Mink farming then practically disappeared and was not to reappear until the 1920's.
+Now we come to a brief period when we have lots of names, few dates and fewer facts, which terminated during World War I. Mink farming then practically disappeared and did not reappear until the 1920s.
 But we are getting ahead of our story, so let's go back to the fascinating and sometimes unbelievable years of livestock selling that was the small beginning of the mink ranching business.

-Fortunately we have eye witness accounts recorded in early literature and amazingly one of the early ranchers has survived to the present day and between his good memory and his early account books we have gathered much useful material.
+Fortunately, we have eyewitness accounts recorded in early literature and amazingly one of the early ranchers has survived to the present day between his good memory and his early account books we have gathered much useful material.
 Fur Farming in Canada 1914 records "The list of fur farming companies and fur farmers which follows, has been compiled from returns kindly supplied to the Commission of Conservation by provincial officials and by the Under Secretary of State for Canada.
-The names of fur farmers given are of those who reported to, or were otherwise known to provincial game officials.
-The whole list has been revised to April 1 st, 1914."
+The names of fur farmers given are of those who reported to or were otherwise known to provincial game officials.
+The whole list has been revised to April 1, 1914."

-In Nova Scotia, J. Walter Jones lists sixty-nine premises that are regarded as mink farms and identified the owners.
+In Nova Scotia, J. Walter Jones lists sixty-nine premises that are regarded as mink farms and identifies the owners.
 In Prince Edward Island there are six named.
-In Ontario the list is for fur farmers but we recognize seven names as mink ranchers but are not sure of whether three of them were in mink that early.
-The Quebec list is for `"Permits issued for taking and keeping in captivity, fur bearing animals for breeding purposes."
-Probably mean the same thing and four people arc named.
+In Ontario, the list is for fur farmers but we recognize seven names as mink ranchers but are not sure of whether three of them were in mink that early.
+The Quebec list is for `"Permits issued for taking and keeping in captivity, fur-bearing animals for breeding purposes."
+Probably means the same thing and four people are named.
 The Manitoba list contains just one name and no names from the rest of the western provinces.
 The New Brunswick list seems to be different from the above.
-"Permits issued to capture fur bearing animals."
-It lists the names of twenty-one trappers and the number and kinds of fur bearers that may be taken on this permit.
+"Permits issued to capture fur-bearing animals."
+It lists the names of twenty-one trappers and the number and kinds of furbearers that may be taken on this permit.

-The second edition of Fur Farming in Canada, published early in 1914, lists Nelson Waldron and William Shecham both of Port Hill, about two miles from Tyne Valley, as mink ranchers.
-We suspect that they were as-sociates, if not partners from 1909 to 1912.
-The grounds for this suspicion are found in a current letter from Mrs. Nina G. Ross, Nelson Waldron's daughter, which will be quoted in the chapter on Prince Edward Island.
+The second edition of Fur Farming in Canada, published early in 1914, lists Nelson Waldron and William Shechem both of Port Hill, about two miles from Tyne Valley, as mink ranchers.
+We suspect that they were associates, if not partners from 1909 to 1912.
+The grounds for this suspicion are found in a current letter from Mrs Nina G. Ross, Nelson Waldron's daughter, which will be quoted in the chapter on Prince Edward Island.

 On August 22nd, 1914, Austin contracted to buy three pairs of mink for fall delivery from J. E. Jardine.
 As no address was noted we believe he was a local P.E.I. fur broker.
-The mink were delivered in two lots.
-Two pairs on October 31, 1914 and. another pair later in the next month.
+The mink was delivered in two lots.
+Two pairs on October 31, 1914, and. another pair later in the next month.
 The total transaction amounted to $426.00.
-On November 1, 1914 Austin bought one female mink from Wilfred J. Leckie, Summerside, P.E.T.
+On November 1, 1914, Austin bought one female mink from Wilfred J. Leckie, Summerside, P.E.T.
 This rang a bell with me.
 Wilfred Leckie who operated a large fox ranch down through the years was an old and good friend.
 Knowing my interest in mink he told me on several occasions about his being a one mink, mink rancher.
-It seems that a neighbor had caught this mink and either gave or sold it to Wilfred.
-He kept it quite awhile before deciding to sell it and forget about mink ranching.
+It seems that a neighbour had caught this mink and either gave or sold it to Wilfred.
+He kept it for quite a while before deciding to sell it and forget about mink ranching.
 Wilfred is gone now and the proof of his one mink, mink ranch story haunts me like a ghost out of the past.

 The final entry in the account hook for late fall 1915 records Austin's instructions to his rancher to pelt out the remaining mink and close the ranch.
 The following spring there is a note describing the sale of lumber, wire and equipment from the mink ranch.
 This precise and meticulous man never returned to the mink business but went on to success and fortune in other fields.

-But Austin Scales did leave us two evidences of his grasp on the requirements of our industry.
-In 1911, the upstair room became overcrowded forcing expansion.
+But Austin Scales did leave us two pieces of evidence of his grasp on the requirements of our industry.
+In 1911, the upstairs room became overcrowded forcing expansion.
 He then planned and built the first multiple pen mink shed on record.
-Fur Farming in Canada 1914 shows not only the photograph which we have on page 19, but included a fold out page drawing of the plan and structural details.
+Fur Farming in Canada 1914 shows not only the photograph which we have on page 19 but includes a fold-out page drawing of the plan and structural details.
 The man standing outside is Austin Scales.

-In 1911, La Compagnie Zootechnique de Labelle Ltee established a natural plan mink ranch on an island in Lac Chaud, Quebec.
-The company was capitalized at $49,000 and the ranch manager was a Mr. Desor-meaux.
-In 1912, J. Walter Jones visited the ranch and described it as follows "In 1911, some two dozen mink were placed in a fenced area, one quarter acre in size.
-They increased about 100 percent in number in 1912.
+In 1911, La Compagnie Zootechnique de Labelle Ltee, established a natural plan mink ranch on an island in Lac Chaud, Quebec.
+The company was capitalized at $49,000 and the ranch manager was a Mr Desormeaux.
+In 1912, J. Walter Jones visited the ranch and described it as follows "In 1911, some two dozen mink were placed in a fenced area, a one-quarter acre in size.
+They increased by about 100 percent in number in 1912.
 The manager explained the small increase as being due to the limited quarters which they are now enlarging.
 Another possible explanation is that 1912 appeared to be a poor year for both mink and fox.
-It is also possible that the old wild animals captured did not take kindly to their new location or to the artificial nests.
-This last cause will disappear as soon as ranch bred mink are available.
+It is also possible that the old wild animals captured did not take kindly to their new location, or, to the artificial nests.
+This last cause will disappear as soon as ranch-bred mink is available.